nolash/swarm-adaptive-node/user-stories/user_pss_networktest.md

 ## User-Story ##

-I want to be able to run a simulation with up to 1000 docker nodes orchestrated by kubernetes.
+As a developer deciding whether or not to use pss, I want the best possible guarantee a simulation can give that pss actually can perform in a real life network setting.

 The simulation should be capable of generating a high arbitrary number pss message sends and verifying which nodes get which messages.